 Early inventories (within the Initial, Second, and Third NCs) were prepared using the 1996 IPCC Guidelines, the IPCC Good Practice Guidance (GPG) (2000), and the IPCC GPG for Land Use, Land-Use Change and Forestry (LULUCF) (2003).
-Subsequently, to enhance transparency, consistency, comparability, completeness, and accuracy (the TACCC principles), Georgia transitioned to the 2006 IPCC Guidelines for National Greenhouse Gas Inventories in the Second BUR and the 6th NGHGI (under the 4th NC).
+Subsequently, to enhance transparency, consistency, comparability, completeness, and accuracy (the TACCC principles), Georgia transitioned to the 2006 IPCC Guidelines for National Greenhouse Gas Inventories in the Second BUR and Fourth NC.

-Under the most recent cycle of inventory improvement, the existing national datacollection and management system was further updated in accordance with the 2006 IPCC Guidelines, to the extent possible, enabling to fill identified data gaps and strengthen the quality of reported GHG estimates.
+Under the most recent cycle of inventory improvement, the existing national datacollection and management system was further updated in accordance with the 2006 IPCC Guidelines, to the extent possible.
+These revisions aim to fill identified data gaps (e.g., detailed livestock manure management systems, solid waste composition) and strengthen the quality of reported GHG estimates.